top of page

 Burnout is not a failure to cope.
 It is the result of trying very hard for a very long time.

-• Teaching self advocacy phrases like “I need a break” or “Not right now”
+• Teaching self-advocacy phrases like "I need a break" or "not right now"

-• Allowing quiet time without pressure to talk or explain
+• Allowing quiet time without pressure to talk or explain straight away

 • Creating sensory friendly spaces with dim lighting or calming tools